pahrohfit/sanic-beskar/docs/quickstart.rst

 Example
 -------

-A minimal example of how to use the flask-praetorian decorators is included:
+A minimal example of how to use the sanic-praetorian decorators is included:

 .. literalinclude:: ../example/basic.py
    :language: python